Greater Manchester University Technical College

 The Greater Manchester University Technical College, branded as "The GM", was a University Technical College in Oldham, Greater Manchester, United Kingdom.
 The college specialised in sustainable and civil engineering and opened in September 2014.
 Owing to low pupil numbers and poor pupil attainment, the college closed less than three years later at the end of the 2016–17 academic year.

 History

 The GM was sponsored by the University of Bolton and by Michael Dwan, a director of Bright Tribe Trust.
 A new building was constructed on Middleton Road next to Oldham College at a cost of £9m, and it cost a further £5m to run.
 The college opened in September 2014.
 Its first principal and chief executive officer was Chris Hill, formerly an education officer at Oldham Council.

 It closed less than three years later in July 2017 having failed to attract students, and failing to get a significant number of students a pass grade in GCSE Maths and English; in the summer of 2016 there were none.
-The school had a Progress 8 score of -2.51 placing it in the "well below average" category for pupil attainment.